moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

   and setup cloud based computing infrastructure for ENG 122 and to support other CoE computational courses.
-- Awarded $24k from Global Affairs to launch exchange design competition with Meijo University in Nagoya including a visit of 12 UCD students to Japan and 20+ Japanese students to the USA.
+- Awarded $24k from Global Affairs to launch exchange design competition with Meijo University in Nagoya, Japan including a visit of 12 UCD students to Japan and 20+ Japanese students to the USA. [comment: did the fund cover the 20+ students from Japan? it sounds like it from this]
 - Co-taught a workshop on "Computational Thinking in the Engineering Curriculum" for UCD educators along with 6 other workshops.
-- Gave invited to UCD Education Department.
+- Gave invited talk to UCD Education Department.
 - Invited to lead round table at UCD assessment symposium.

 Professional Achievements and Activities
 ----------------------------------------

-- Co-wrote published a journal article on SymPy which won the most cited PeerJ article in 2017 and already has more than 100 citations.
+- Co-wrote published a journal article on SymPy which won the most cited PeerJ article in 2017 and already has more than 100 citations.[should you linke to this article?]
 - Lead organizer of the International Cycling Safety Conference, Davis, CA Sept.
 20-23 2017.
 Attracted 170+ international attendees, local press coverage, presented two conference papers
-- Published a journal article in JOSS on trajectory optimization eith direct collocation.
+- Published a journal article in JOSS on trajectory optimization eith [is this misspelled? don't know what it means] direct collocation.
 - Awarded grants totaling $160k+.
 - Served on organizing and scientific committee of the 2016 Bicycle and